Lukmanovr/TCS_labs/content/_index.md

 {{< hint info >}}
 **Disclaimer**
-We are always looking for ways to improve the Theoretical Computer Science Lab session website and make it a valuable resource for our students.
+We are always looking for ways to improve the Theoretical Computer Science Lab sessions website and make it a valuable resource for our students.
 That's why we welcome and encourage your participation in making the website better.
 {{< /hint >}}
 There are a few ways you can get involved:
 - You can provide feedback on the website's content and organization.